Sewing with Fire

 Fodder, detail

-Using fabric from worn camouflage uniforms, I create installations about the devastation of war.
-Camouflage fabric was created by artists to hide the soldier by allowing the soldier’s body to merge with nature.
-In this body of work, one of my goals is to metaphorically return the camouflage patterns back to nature.
+I use fabric from worn camouflage uniforms to create installations about the devastation of war.
+Originally designed by artists to conceal soldiers in nature, camouflage becomes, in my work, a way to metaphorically return those patterns back to nature.
 I often use intentionally rough craftsmanship to depict the insanity and absurdity of war.
 In other work, careful obsessive sewing speaks to the fragility and beauty of the human body.
 At a time when war is becoming highly technological, hand-sewing can re-focus attention on the personal.
-For me, putting pieces of fabric back together in forms that reflect nature is a symbolic recuperation.

 Fodder, seams from worn camouflage uniforms, variable dimensions, 2004